mahmodghnaj/users-management-server/README.md

-# User Login and Logout Monitoring in a Platform
+# User Management and Real-time Monitoring in a Platform

 ## Overview